BrennanB/quartz/content/DESIGN/SolidWorks Setup/Rename Components from Feature Tree.md

 ![[Pasted image 20231014002552.png]]

-Go to: {Settings -> System Options -> FeatureManager} then check "Allow components to be renamed...".
+Go to: \[Settings -> System Options -> FeatureManager] then check "Allow components to be renamed...".

 ![[Pasted image 20231014002727.png]]